Eugene-Bulog/openlawnz-data/README.md

-# freelaw
+# Open Law NZ
-NZ Case Law and Legislation
+Analysis of NZ Case Law and Legislation

 ---